 Day 9: From Geilo, wind your way through the Hallingdal Valley to Oslo.
-Once in the Norway capital, explore attractions like the Viking Ship Museum and the Oslo Opera House.
+Once in the Norway capital, explore attractions like the Oslo Opera House.
 Driving distance: 240 kilometres (149 miles).

 Day 10: After a morning in Oslo, cross back into Sweden and drive along the Göta älv River to Gothenburg.
 Don’t forget to see the Bohus Fortress, set just north of the city.
 Driving distance: 325 kilometres (202 miles).

 - Check out these summer tours in Scandinavia